natalib1/mini-Library/README.md

   Workplace - There is only one copy of each book in the library.

 Output:

-  Any changes made to the library
+  Any changes made to the library.
-  Each query followed by the answer to it
+  Each query followed by the answer to it.

 Description of the data structure and explanation:
   A tree in which the value according to which it is sorted is the customer's ID.
 Each node contains in addition to the main field of the ID, a field of the list of books that is in the same customer, which also updates the field containing the number of books currently in that customer.